What is Mining?

-2) Get a wallet to store the Bitcoin in –
+2) Get a wallet to store the Bitcoin –

-After starting to mine the Bitcoin, you will earn Bitcoin.
+After starting Bitcoin Mining, you will earn Bitcoin.
 You need a wallet to store the coins.

 There are different types of wallets like web, mobile, desktop, hardware, paper, and exchange wallets.